-There are 4 optional transparent identification agents:
+The following optional transparent identification agents are available:

 - DC Agent

 - eDirectory Agent

-- Logon Agent
+- ♦ Logon Agent

-- RADIUS Agent
+- ♦ RADIUS Agent

 DC Agent must have domain administrator privileges to retrieve user logon information from the domain controller.

 If you have deployed Websense software in a single network location, a single transparent identification agent instance is recommended.